JustinLove/hodgepodge/README.md

 - Unable to update strategic icons: Wounded.
 Icon Reloader can refresh previously known icon ids.
 - Build bar is defined statically in the UI: Dying.
 HodgePodge has a proof of concept for incremental additions, but is still jamming units into fixed locations without regard for previous occupants.
 It has to monkey punch the `unit_specs` handling and may eventually need a complete javascript shadow to offer full functionality.
-- `unit_list.json`: Dead.
-HodgePodge reimpliments `unit_specs` digests from scratch.
+- `unit_list.json`: Scratched; still a blocking issue.
+HodgePodge reimpliments `unit_specs` digests from scratch; this allows units to appear in the the correct buildable lists, but the server does not accept build commands for new units.
 Buildable lists based on code by Raevn

 ## Making Piecemeal Units Mods